 - Queue implementation in C using linked list

 A queue is something we see often in our daily lives.
 People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order of ...

 1.0 POSIX Threads Synchronization

 POSIX Threads provide multiple flows of execution within a process.
 The threads have their own stacks but share the global data and the heap.
 So the global variables are visible to multiple threads.
-Also, the threads need to synchronize their actions so that they jointly realize the overall ...
+Also, the threads need to synchronize their actions so that they jointly realize the overall objectives ...